 - Finally, fill in the fields on the submission form, including access option and upload the thesis document in PDF.

-- Once the thesis submission has been processed by the Repository Administrator, it will be visible on the Repository site.
+- The thesis submission will be processed by the Repository Administrator, and will become visible on the Repository site after graduation.

 - For more detailed instructions on the uploading process, click here.